 - The School of Sculpture Charlottenborg under professor Simon Dybbroe Møller

 - The School of Painting under professor Ferdinand Ahm Krag

 - The School of Media Arts under professor Jane Jin Kaisen

 - The School of Conceptual and Contextual Practices under professor Carla Zaccagnini

 All applicants are assessed on the basis of an artistic evaluation of their artistic work.
 The committee’s assessment places emphasis on aspects such as the originality of the works submitted for consideration and the applicant’s potential for artistic and professional development.

 The assessment is carried out by a committee that comprises the rector or head of institute, all professors at the Schools of Visual Arts, a student representative from the MFA programme and minimum one external examiner.

 The committee assesses the individual applications and will select twelve to fifteen applicants who will be invited to attend an interview.
 Among other things, these interviews will be used to help the committee assess the applicants’ motivation and their ability to place their own works within a wider perspective.
-The interviews take place in late May.
+We expect that the interviews will take place in the first weeks of April 2024.

 Each applicant will be notified of the result of their assessment as soon as the entire assessment process is completed.
 Applicants who are not admitted will be given an indication of how far into the process they progressed.
 No additional comments on the results of your assessment will be offered.